Sweet, spicy and perfect for summer! These delicious kabobs are made with spicy chicken pieces, juicy pineapple and fresh bell peppers and onion!

 - Roasted broccoli

-I hope you enjoy these skewers babes!
+I hope you all enjoy these kabobs just as much as we do!
 But even more, I hope you have an amazing start to your summer season!

-- Baked Cajun Chicken Wings with Avocado Cilantro Lime Sauce
+- Crispy Chicken Tacos with Avocado Cilantro Lime Sauce

 [Made one of my recipes?
 Make sure to tag my social media @kalefornia_kravings – I love seeing what you create!]